erasmosoares/chakra-pagination/README.md

 # chakra-simple-pagination

-*This project is based on the original chakra-ui-table-w-pagination-sort-search*
+*This project is based on the chakra-ui-table-w-pagination-sort-search*

 https://www.npmjs.com/package/chakra-simple-pagination